iqtree/iqtree.github.io/doc/Tutorial.md

     iqtree -s morphology.phy -st MORPH

 IQ-TREE implements to two morphological ML models (MK and ORDERED; see Lewis 2001), where MK is the default model.
 MK is a Juke-Cantor-like model.
-ORDERED model considers only transitions between states $i\rightarrow i-1$, $i\rightarrow i$, and $i \rightarrow i+1$.
+ORDERED model considers only transitions between neighboring states `i, i+1`.
 Morphological data typically do not have constant (uninformative) sites.
 In such case, you should apply ascertainment bias correction model by e.g.:

     iqtree -s morphology.phy -st MORPH -m MK+ASC